 \section{Abstract}

-Extending upon the observations of the emergence of quantum-like states from classical complex synchronized networks, this work adds mathematical rigor to the analysis of single Quantum-Like (QL) bits constructed by eigenvectors of the adjacency matrices of such networks.
+Extending upon observations of the emergence of quantum-like (QL) states from classical complex synchronized networks, this work adds mathematical rigor to the analysis of single QL bits constructed from adjacency-matrix eigenvectors.
 First, we rigorously show that symmetric construction of such networks (regular undirected/symmetric bipartite graph $G_C$ connecting two regular undirected subgraphs $G_A,\,G_B$) leads to an equal superposition of the $\kp, \km$ Hadamard states (with basis $\kz,\,\ko$ set from eigenvectors of the subgraphs), and provide an analysis of sufficient conditions on the network for construction of such states.
-Second, we prove two methods to construct any arbitrary single qubit state $\kpsi = a\kz + b\ko,\, |a|^2+|b|^2=1$ and provide a switching lemma for the boundaries of both methods.
-The first method of construction is by detuning the regularities of the two subgraphs and the second is by asymmetrically constructing the bipartite connection matrix $C$ by allowing it to be directed, and then detuning those regularities.
-While the intuition is derived from the motivation of using complex synchronized networks for quantum information storage and computations, the proofs for constructing eigenvectors that interact in a quantum-like fashion only require the structure of the graph embedded in the adjacency matrix.
-Practically, this means that synchronization is not important to creating quantum-like bits, only that the edge weights are generally unit or close to unit and that the subgraphs are regular.
-As such, the results on combinations of random k-regular graphs (precisely \ER graphs) may be independently interesting.
+Second, we prove two methods to construct arbitrary single qubit states $\kpsi = a\kz + b\ko,\, |a|^2+|b|^2=1$, and give switching lemmas for their boundaries: (i) by detuning the two subgraphs regularities and (ii) by asymmetrically allowing the bipartite connection matrix $C$ to be directed and detuning those regularities.
+Although motivated by using complex synchronized networks for quantum information storage and computation, the proofs for these methods rely only on the structure of the graph embedded in the adjacency matrix.
+Thus, synchronization is unnecessary; QL bits arise when edge weights are unit (or near-unit) and subgraphs are regular.
+Results on combinations of random k-regular graphs (more precisely \ER graphs) may be independently interesting.